Hashir-Jamil/LongBox/LOG.md

         '-> Hashir: write personal user stories for itr1,2 on planning doc and ppt., code review slide, other architecture diagrams
         '-> Oscar: edit interview video & talk about user stories on itr1,2 on plann ing document and ppt.
         '-> Eric: problem statement, customer video highlights, talk about user stories on itr1,2 on plann ing document and ppt., vision & future of project
+    Ali: Finalized the Favorite Panel functionality without reliance on a database, utilizing a list-based approach for storage and management.